 The formation of the Town of Pine Plains

-The Little Nine Partners Patent first fell under the civil jurisdiction of North Precinct, followed by North East Precinct when the precincts were created in 1746, then the Town of North East when that was established in 1788.
+The Little Nine Partners Patent first fell under the civil jurisdiction of North Precinct when the precincts were created in 1737, then North East Precinct in 1746, then the Town of North East when that was established in 1788.
 The area of what is Pine Plains today, because of its central location, was the seat of government for this vast tract.
 From early on it was called "the pine plains" because of all the pine trees that grew on the glacial outwash plains at the foot of Stissing Mountain.

 Gradually the difficulties of having a seat of government that covered such a large area and which was so remote from its western and eastern borders became too burdensome.
 So, in 1818, the western portion of North East split off and formed the Town of Milan.
 Then in 1823, the central portion split off and the Town of Pine Plains was formed on April 1, 1823.
 The name of the town was taken from the Pine Plains Post Office, which had already been established in 1819, whose name in turn had come from the common name for the region.

 The following were the first officers of the new town: Israel Harris, town supervisor; Reuben W. Bostwick, town clerk; and Samuel Russell and Isaac Sherwood, overseers of the poor.